 My web presence is FinemanPhotography.com with many galleries that span the range of my work.
 The curator of contemporary art at a major US museum said about my image of the Reichstag Dome in Berlin: “…you’ve created a very unique vision – an abstract transformation of the architecture, which reminds me of some of the great cubist-inspired photographs of the early 20th century.”

 I custom print my images on archival papers using Epson UltraChrome K3 pigment inks and use only conservation-grade materials and processes for matting, mounting and framing to assure that you will be able to enjoy these fine art prints for many years to come.
 I also offer professional lab prints on metal, as canvas wraps, and as face-mounted acrylics.

-Before becoming a professional artist, my career in high tech focused on strategy and operations and the underlying technologies for the businesses, which spanned various parts of IT engineering and manufacturing, ranging from mini-computers and PCs to data center servers and information storage/management, and earlier in aerospace and defense.
+Before becoming a professional artist, my tech career focused on strategy and operations and the underlying technologies for the businesses, spanning various parts of IT engineering and manufacturing from mini-computers and PCs to data center servers and information storage/ management.
+My earlier work in aerospace and defense included the Apollo program.
 Now, when I’m not immersed in art, I volunteer at SCORE Association as a certified mentor for small business entrepreneurs and served as Boston Chapter co-chair in 2015-16.